cliffordp/tk-event-weather/readme.txt

 = Version 1.5 =
 * Fix - Detect when a Manual UTC Offset (like "UTC+10") is used instead of an IANA timezone name supported by the weather API and PHP (like "Australia/Brisbane").
 If a manual UTC offset is used, the shortcode will now result in an error.
 Previously, it would fallback to use the API's detected local timezone.
 This change was made to reduce confusion and the possibility of inconsistencies in some edge cases.
+* Enhancement - Displays the name of each day before each day's output.
+The date format can be set in the plugin settings.
 * Enhancement - Added a convenient link in the WP Admin Bar to edit the current URL in the Customizer, jumping right to TK Event Weather's settings panel.
 Removed the `tk_event_weather_customizer_link_to_core_section` filter, as it is irrelevant now.
 * Tweak - Improved the Customizer UI by breaking out all the plugin options from a single section to multiple sections.
 * Tweak - Manually set the WP Customizer's password-type fields for API keys to disable autocomplete and password prompts.